The Bracero Program

 Lesson 1: The Bracero Program

-Teacher instructions and The Bracero Program Lesson Plan and UbD will help you get started on context, objectives, and EQs.
+Teacher instructions and Lesson plan: The Bracero Program and UbD will help you get started on context, objectives, and EQs.

 Focus: Established in 1942, the Bracero program allowed millions of Mexican men to work in the U.S. Legally.
 Under short contracts, these men were hired to fix the agricultural labor shortage in the U.S. and promised to receive fair wages/protection from discrimination.
 However, their story is far from the picture painted by their employers, and their legacy has long been forgotten.